deacona/stackoverflow2019/README.md

 1. Who is the typical coder?
 (What are their attributes?)
 2. What makes data scientists stand out?
 (Can we predict which developers are data scientists?)
 3. Is Data Science inclusive?
-(Can we see more diversity compared with other roles)
+(Can we see more diversity compared with other developer roles)

 The CRISP-DM process was followed to answer each question.